-Plus, you can take advantage of seven different discounts with GEICO.
+Plus, GEICO has seven different discounts you might be able to take advantage of.
 For example, you can get 10% off your premium if you switch from a different carrier or a discount if you insure more than one motorcycle with GEICO.

 Average Annual Premium: $345